Mark Mulder, Associate Professor, Sociology

 Diversity and inequality in the United States, urban sociology, sociology internship seminar, qualitative methods

-Shades of White Flight: Evangelical Congregations and Urban Departure, New Brunswick, NJ: Rutgers University Press (Forthcoming in March, 2015).
-Also available for pre-order from Amazon.
+Shades of White Flight: Evangelical Congregations and Urban Departure, New Brunswick, NJ: Rutgers University Press (March, 2015).
+Also available from Amazon, and you can listen to an interview about the book here.

 "Worshipping to Stay the Same: Avoiding the Local to Maintain Solidarity," in Christians and the Color Line: Race and Religion After Divided by Faith, J. Russel Hawkins and Phillip Luke Sintiere, eds.
 New York: Oxford University Press (2014).